 10:00 AM Work Party

-Tuesday, August 13 • 10:00 am – 1:00 pm Let there be nurse logs!
+Tuesday, April 8 • 10:00 am – 1:00 pm • Duckabush Riparian Forest Preserve • Let there be snags!
 Help us help wildlife.
-This season we embark on a journey to create over 300 nurse logs, standing snags, and habitat piles for critters of many shapes and sizes.
-This work will require moving logs in teams over uneven terrain, and […]
+This season we embark on a journey to create more than 100 standing snags for critters of many shapes and sizes.
+This work will require moving in teams over uneven terrain and […]

-Tuesday, August 27 • 10:00 am – 1:00 pm Let there be nurse logs!
+Tuesday, April 22 • 10:00 am – 1:00 pm • Duckabush Riparian Forest Preserve • Let there be snags!
 Help us help wildlife.
-This season we embark on a journey to create over 300 nurse logs, standing snags, and habitat piles for critters of many shapes and sizes.
-This work will require moving logs in teams over uneven terrain, and […]
+This season we embark on a journey to create more than 100 standing snags for critters of many shapes and sizes.
+This work will require moving in teams over uneven terrain and […]

 MORE